Gluten Free Gingersnaps

 • Cover dough and chill in the refrigerator for about 30 minutes.

-• Using about 1 tablespoon of dough, roll into balls.
+• Fill a small bowl with cold water and another with about 1/4 cup granulated sugar.
+Using about 1 tablespoon of dough, roll into balls.
 Dip the top of each ball quickly in cold water, then in granulated sugar.
-Place sugar side up on a cookie sheet and tap slightly so that it doesn’t roll over.
+Place it sugar side up on a cookie sheet and tap slightly so that it doesn't roll over.

 • Bake for 10-12 minutes, or until set, then cool on the sheet for a few minutes before removing to a rack to cool completely.